Updated: Jul 29

 Why the detailed explanation

 Some agents and some sellers have policies against any additional photos/video, which can hinder even an in-person showing as listed in examples above.
 Long, detailed explanations with additional resources hyperlinked are common with my dealings with buyers and sellers, such as the high volume of content present on my website.
-This document is one of the rare cases (related other example) where I’ve brought that into my dealings with agents.
+This article is one of the rare cases (related other example) where I’ve brought that into my dealings with agents.